Ancient Near East: Iron Age

 Two related Israelite kingdoms known as Israel and Judah emerged in the Southern Levant during the Iron Age.
 The northern Kingdom of Israel, with its most prominent capital at Samaria, was the more prosperous of the two kingdoms and soon developed into a regional power; during the days of the Omride dynasty, it controlled Samaria, Galilee, the upper Jordan Valley, the Sharon and large parts of the Transjordan.
 It was destroyed around 720 BC, when it was conquered by the Neo-Assyrian Empire.
 The southern Kingdom of Judah, with its capital at Jerusalem, survived longer.
 In the 7th century BC, the kingdom's population increased greatly, prospering under Assyrian vassalage.
 After the fall of the Neo-Assyrian Empire in 605 BC, the ensuing competition between the Twenty-sixth Dynasty of Egypt and the Neo-Babylonian Empire for control of the Levant resulted with the rapid decline of the kingdom.
 In the early-6th century BC, Judah was weakened by a series of Babylonian invasions, and in 587–586 BC, Jerusalem was besieged and destroyed by the second Babylonian king, Nebuchadnezzar II, who subsequently exiled the Judeans to Babylon.

-The term Neo-Babylonian Empire refers to Babylonia under the rule of the 11th ("Chaldean") dynasty, from the revolt of Nabopolassar in 623 BC until the invasion of Cyrus the Great in 539 BC (Although the last ruler of Babylonia (Nabonidus) was in fact from the Assyrian city of Harran and not Chaldean), notably including the reign of Nebuchadrezzar II.
+The Neo-Babylonian Empire designates Babylonia under the 11th ("Chaldean") dynasty, spanning from the revolt of Nabopolassar in 623 BC to the invasion of Cyrus the Great in 539 BC and including the reign of Nebuchadrezzar II.
+The last Babylonian king, Nabonidus, came from the Assyrian city of Harran and was not Chaldean.
 Through the centuries of Assyrian domination, Babylonia enjoyed a prominent status, and revolted at the slightest indication that it did not.
 However, the Assyrians always managed to restore Babylonian loyalty, whether through the granting of increased privileges, or militarily.
 That finally changed in 627 BC with the death of the last strong Assyrian ruler, Ashurbanipal, and Babylonia rebelled under Nabopolassar the Chaldean a few years later.
 In alliance with the Medes and Scythians, Nineveh was sacked in 612 and Harran in 608 BC, and the seat of empire was again transferred to Babylonia.
 Subsequently, the Medes controlled much of the ancient Near East from their base in Ecbatana (modern-day Hamadan, Iran), most notably most of what is now Turkey, Iran, Iraq, and the South Caucasus.